kaga/kaga.github.io/debugging-teams/_posts/2021-07-02-Debugging-Team.md

 There are techniques to come up with solutions to a problem.
 There are [pair programming](https://en.wikipedia.org/wiki/Pair_programming) but sometimes I just leave it in back of my mind, the brain will surprise me with a solution the next day.

 On top of all that, the developer has to write the software for easy to read and understand as well.
-Once a particular part of a software is written, the developers will spent most of their time reading and understanding the source code, and only small portion of the time modifying it.
+Once a particular part of a software is written, the developers will spent most of their time reading and understanding the source code, and only small portion of the time modifying it[^1].

 Software development is so much of a creative activities, that in my opinion, it should be regarded the same as any craftsmanship, just like hand built supercar in the automotive industry.
 The developer has pride in crafting the most elegant solution.